 Lester A. Snow, the mastermind behind countless water resources management projects, has been involved in water issues in two states, both the public and private sectors and on regional, state and federal levels of government.

-Currently he is the executive director of the California Water Foundation, integrated resource management director for Resources Law Group, LLP, and a member of the California Water Service Group Board of Directors and Water Education Foundation Board of Directors.
+After government work, he served as executive director of the California Water Foundation [now known as the Water Foundation], was integrated resource management director for Resources Law Group, LLP, and was a member of the Water Education Foundation Board of Directors.